Measuring Cartridge Battery

 - SNES games: CR2032 (same as GB/GBC)

-Don’t swap battery types — they won’t fit properly in the cartridge.
+Don’t swap battery types.
+They won’t fit properly in the cartridge.

 Replacing batteries